Happy Head vs. Hims

 Photo by Innerbody Research

 Hims and Happy Head both offer oral finasteride and minoxidil on their own and in combination treatments, which can get a little confusing when we compare the individual therapies.
-To clarify things up front, here’s a handy chart to break down each company’s offerings:
+To clarify things up front, here’s a handy set of charts to break down either company’s offerings:

 Lowest possible monthly costHighest possible monthly costDosing options